Asquera/elasticsearch-workshop-book/src/queries/pagination.md

 ## Exercise

-To get the first page of results, use the `sort` argument in the search request.
+To get the first page of results using `search_after`, use the `sort` argument in the search request.
 To make this work this requires a sortable field in the document.
 In the indexed documents there is an `id` field that can be sorted.

 Check the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/paginate-search-results.html#search-after) on `search_after`.
-Each document has some meta data including `index`

 > Without a `sort` parameter all matched documents are ranked by their score.
 Documents can be sorted by different fields or by running a short script instead.
 Check the [Elasticsearch documentation on sorting search results](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/sort-search-results.html) for more details.

-✅ Build a first search request to get the first `5` documents of all documents, specify the `id` property in the `sort` block.
+✅ Build a search request to get the first `5` documents of all documents, specify the `id` property in the `sort` block.

 <details>
 <summary>Possible solution</summary>